Little-Flower-171/USACO-Chapter-2-Solutions/README.md

 # USACO-Chapter-2-Solutions
-Little Flower's solutions to the USACO Chapter 2 problems
+This repository stores Little Flower's solutions to the USACO Chapter 2 problems, including sources and analyses.